 In the end, there isn’t one right way to celebrate Halloween this year.
-As long as you stick to the three main rules: maintain social distancing, wear a mask, and keep hands clean—then the rest is really up to you, your family, and your neighbors.
+As long as you stay safe and have fun!

 Further, to keep yourself and your loved ones safe while pumpkin carving this year, the American Society for Surgery of the Hand recommends taking the following precautions to avoid serious injury.
 Pumpkin carving safety.

 In case of an emergency, please call 9-1-1 or go directly to an emergency nearest to you.

 Open 24 hours a day, seven days a week.